CorentinWicht/GFPPeaks/README.md

 You are now done with the script and based on what you gave in [Chapter 6](#6-erp-parameters) as folder name for the outputs, you fill find the figure above.\
 This figure shows the mean GFP activity for the provided ERP epoch, separated by conditions/groups (i.e. depending on your design). \
-The vertical red line represents the mean GFP peak while the red rectangle represents +- 1 Standard Deviation (SD) around the mean peak.\
+The vertical red line represents the peak (i.e. maximum) of the mean of each individual GFP, while the red rectangle represents +- 1 Standard Deviation (SD) over the each individual GFP.\
 Finally, below the GFP graph you will find the topography averaged over the period included in +- 1 Standard Deviation (SD) around the mean peak (i.e. time range of averaging indicated in TF in the title).